The Pillars of Creation: Plot

 Oba is also aware of the second sorceress and the fact that she knows something concerning his fate or nature.
 He hires a guide to the swamp, which he safely negotiates as well.
 The sorceress reveals that Oba is now a thrall to the Keeper of the Underworld and kills herself before Oba can do the deed.
 This, along with the fact that his guide has stolen all his money, enrages Oba.
 He is mollified somewhat by the treasure he finds in the sorceresses' cottage, but his rage returns when, after returning to the People's Palace, he spots his guide.
 After killing the guide, he is briefly jailed but escapes, using the voice in his mind to make the D'Haran guards do his bidding, and resolves to locate Richard Rahl.

 Jennsen and Sebastian reach Emperor Jagang at the van of the army of the Imperial Order.
 Though initially shocked by the crude Order soldiers, she is advised not to be so picky and that the D'Harans are even worse.
 The day after her arrival, the Emperor Jagang assaults the Confessor's Palace but is bloodily repulsed.
 Emperor Jagang is severely injured in the action.
 Even worse for the Order, their enemy unleashes an ancient magic on the main army, wreaking immense destruction.
 Jennsen reacts by making a pact with a dark force, the Keeper, to kill Richard in return for her surrender and obedience.

 Oba captures Kahlan and is ordered by the Keeper to take her, along with the Sword of Truth, to the Pillars of Creation.
 Using his link to the sword, Richard pursues Oba to the Pillars, where he encounters Jennsen, who has also been drawn to the same spot by the Keeper in order to kill Richard.
 The Keeper's supreme plan, however, was for Richard to kill Jennsen at the Pillars of Creation and thereby open a gate between the Keeper's realm and the world of the living.
 Richard discerns the plan and refuses to be goaded into cooperating.
 Jennsen recognizes his integrity and the Keeper's plan is foiled.
 She learns that the men who were sent to kill her mother were actually soldiers of the Imperial Order, and after coming to believe that Richard is truly a loving and caring brother, she joins him and Kahlan in their quest against Jagang.

 Wizard's Seventh Rule

-The Wizard's Seventh Rule, revealed in The Pillars of Creation, is:
+Each of the novels in the Sword of Truth series reveals a "Wizard's Rule" — a magical principle that allows Wizards to be savvy manipulators of the world around them.
+The novel reveals the Wizard's Seventh Rule:

 Life is the future, not the past.